quorten/dlgedit/README.md

 Windows Platform SDK on dialogs before using this program.
 That will greatly facilitate your programming capabilities.

-For installation instructions, see the file `INSTALL.txt`.
+For installation instructions, see the file [INSTALL.md](INSTALL.md).

 Why?
 ====